Author, Andrew Gibson

 A money transfer specialist is normally the best way to transfer money to Canada if the amount is large.

-The reason is you’re likely to get a better exchange rate from a money transfer specialist than any of the big banks.
+The reason is you’re likely to get a better exchange rate compared to a bank.

-Broadly speaking, money transfer specialists can offer customers better exchange rates because they have far lower overheads than the big banks.
+Broadly speaking, money transfer specialists can offer more competitive exchange rates because they have far lower overheads than the big banks.

 Quick tip: One thing to consider is whether the money transfer specialist charges any transfer fees.
 Some do, some don’t.